Case Study 6: HomeNest Property Group - Scenario Paper

-Print this scenario.
-Read it twice using the Two-Pass Reading Method — once for understanding, once to extract implicit requirements.
-Build all 9 artifacts within the 180-minute window.
+Print this case study.
+Read it twice using the Two-Pass Reading Method once for the narrative and once for implicit requirements.
+Then build all nine core artifacts inside the full prep window before you open the support pages.

 Project Overview